projecthustle/projecthustle.github.io/about.md

 In September 2015, I published [The Official Couchsurfing Guide]({% post_url 2015-06-02-beginners-guide-to-couchsurfing %}){:target="_blank"} which went viral within the Couchsurfing community.

-Now, back to a modest 10-20 daily visitors, this site is focused on exploring various life projects - from giving TEDx talks to getting fit.
+Now, back to a modest 40 subscribers and 10-20 daily visitors, this site is focused on exploring various life projects - from giving TEDx talks to getting fit.

 Welcome, have fun, and if you see something you like, feel free to email me ({{site.email}})!
 I love meeting & connecting with people.
 I live in Dallas, TX + love meeting people so if you're in the area, reach out.